RickBrice/Signs/ReadMe.md

 ![](./images/All_Way_Stop.png)

 # Signs with Linear Placement Example
-This example demonstrates positioning objects in an IFC model using IfcLinesrPlacement and a linear referencing system.
+This example demonstrates positioning objects in an IFC model using IfcLinearPlacement and a linear referencing system.
 The example model is an IfcAlignment with 90-deg horizontal curve.
 Along the curve are 10 W1-8R Chevron signs.

 The generating script and resulting IFC file are: